 In turn, you get a variable refresh rate which eliminates all screen tearing and stuttering with virtually no input lag penalty.

-Note that NVIDIA cards provide a VRR over DisplayPort 1.2a only, with a 40-144Hz dynamic range.
-With AMD graphics cards, you can get a VRR over both HDMI and DisplayPort (with the same 40-144Hz dynamic range).
+Note that NVIDIA cards provide VRR over DisplayPort 1.2a only, with a 40-144Hz dynamic range.
+With AMD graphics cards, you can get VRR over both HDMI and DisplayPort (with the same 40-144Hz dynamic range).

 Design & Connectivity

 The design is definitely the monitor’s weakest point as you will most likely be put off by its orange/bronze design; what’s more, the stand is not VESA mount compatible, and it’s tilt-only by -5°/15°.

-At the back of the monitor, you will find DVI (max 75Hz on this monitor), HDMI 2.0, DisplayPort 1.2a, a headphones jack, and an audio line-in for the two 2W integrated speakers.
+At the back of the monitor, you will find DVI (max 75Hz on this monitor), HDMI 2.0, DisplayPort 1.2a, a headphones jack, and an audio line-in port for the two 2W integrated speakers.